 - Permanent colour change (postinflammatory pigmentation or hypopigmentation)

 - Reduced lubrication

 - Adhesions and scarring

 - Lack of recognition of inflammatory skin disease affecting the vulva

 - Scarring and ‘scalloping’ of the labial edge

 - Birth complications, such as tearing of scar tissue during vaginal delivery

-- Cosmetic result not meeting patient’s or partner’s expectations
+- The cosmetic result not meeting the patient’s or their partner’s expectations

 - Psychological distress.